EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 ("products" in PSUT terminology) among energy conversion machines
-("industries" in PSUT terminology) with a set of six matrices as described in the following table.
+("industries" in PSUT terminology) with a set of six matrices described in the following table.

 | Matrix      | rows x columns     | Name                           | Description                                              |
 |:------------|:-------------------|:-------------------------------|:---------------------------------------------------------|